Tomev/QEL/README.md

 # IBM QX Laboratory

-This is a project containing
+This is a project containing our first steps in quantum computing with IBM QE.

 ## Getting Started